SJV-S/OpenCelerator/README.md

 # iChart
-Interface for the Standard Celeration Chart (graphing tool)

-A Python implementation of the SCC (Standard Celeration Chart), which allows for analyzing learning of a wide range of behaviors using rate of response.
-I'm currently working on cleaning the code and making it available for free to everyone on desktop.
-Images below.
-Download here.
-Tutorial here.
+A Python implementation of the Standard Celeration Chart (SCC).
+The SCC is a versatile graphing tool used in the field of Precision Teaching for analysis of response frequencies.
+I'm currently working on cleaning the code and fixing bugs.
+The goal is a simple and easy to use app for charting on desktop.

+Tutorial: link
+Download: link
+Contact: link

-Features:
+## Features:
 - Data import and export
 - Direct data entry
 - Phase lines